d-krupke/cpsat-primer/04_modelling.md

 | 1          | 0          | 0          | 1          |
 | 0          | 1          | 0          | 1          |

-CP-SAT allows you an easy way to model this with the `add_allowed_assignments`-method.
+In CP-SAT, this can be modeled efficiently using the `add_allowed_assignments`
+method:

 ```python
 model = cp_model.CpModel()